Dawn0916/Gripper_MVP/README.md

 The system performs a **pinch-and-lift task** using physically simulated joints and a **finite-state machine (FSM)**.

+The goal of this project is to demonstrate a **minimal viable manipulation system (MVP)** that emphasizes correct interaction logic, safety, and physical realism rather than complex geometry or learning-heavy methods.

 ## 1. How to run the code?
 #### Step 1: Clone the Repository
 First, download the source code from GitHub: